Running For Office

 Candidates who file nomination petitions and win their party’s nomination during the Primary Election will automatically have their name listed on the November Election ballot for the office being sought.

-Nomination Petitions will be available in the Bucks County Board of Elections Office in early February.
-Circulation/filing of nomination petitions can begin on February 16, 2021.
-The filing deadline for nomination petitions is March 9, 2021.
+Nomination Petitions will be available in the Bucks County Board of Elections Office in January.
+Circulation/filing of nomination petitions can begin on Tuesday, January 23, 2024.
+The filing deadline for nomination petitions is Tuesday, February 13, 2024.

 Method #2 - Nomination Papers